The Impact of Pay for Performance Incentives for Health Workers in Pakistan

 Furthermore, vaccinators exhibited present bias—in this case, a tendency to view work today as more burdensome than work tomorrow—in their work allocation decisions.
 LHWs who allocated their vaccination targets on the first day of the vaccination drive tended to procrastinate by allocating fewer vaccinations to the first day than those making the choice in advance.
 While LHWs were generally present-biased in their allocation decisions, the level of bias varied widely, highlighting the potential for other policy interventions tailored to individual preferences.

 By considering these preferences in pay incentives, contracts which take into account individual preferences may provide an avenue for policymakers to improve service delivery.
 Beyond the standard policy levers of monitoring workers and offering pay bonuses, the results of this evaluation indicate that it is possible to measure time preferences for incentives and then use these preferences to design contracts that improve the provision of public services.

 Andreoni, James, Michael Callen, Yasir Khan, Karrar Jaffar, and Charles Sprenger.
 "Using Preference Estimates to Customize Incentives: An Application to Polio Vaccination Drives in Pakistan."
-NBER Working Paper No. 22019, February 2016.
+Working Paper, September 2019.